imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 ### Module structure

 - A module is a python file with `.py` extension that contains the executable code or functions or classes, etc.
 - Usually, we start the module with module definition, which is an area where we provide some basic details of the module.
-We can do so using following template *(and it can be easily compared to a real code shown above)*
+We can do so using the following template *(and it can be easily compared to a real code shown above)*

 ```{code-block}
 """<Short description>